takafumihoriuchi/HelloWorld/README.md

 # HelloWorld
-for testing how to use GitHub
+for learning how to use GitHub